osilander/203.311/Week11/Week11.md

 plotMDS(dge.low.counts, method="bcv", col=as.numeric(dge.low.counts$samples$group))

 ```
 With any luck, you might now see some samples grouping.
 And we've only changed the expression of 20 genes!
+However, you might not - changing the expression level of 20 genes by two-fold with such small read numbers does not guarantee we find anything at all.

 What about our differentially expressed genes?
 ```R